madrobby/downtime/README.md

       "starts_at": "UTC timestamp", // required
       "ends_at": "UTC timestamp", // if not given, can assume 1 hour "updated_at": "UTC timestamp",
-      "log": [ // optional, possible while repair is going on {
+      "log": [ // optional, useful to indicate status while repair is going on {
            "timestamp": "UTC timestamp",
            "description": "text or HTML info about current repair status, etc"